Family Handbook

 Children are not allowed to hurt themselves, to hurt others, or to damage property.
 In these cases, parents/guardians will be asked to come in to discuss strategies with the teaching team/ Management.

-Parent/GUARDIAN Involvement Discipline Policy
+Parent/Guardian Involvement and Discipline Policy

 When a parent/guardian is present in the child’s school environment, it is their responsibility to take any necessary disciplinary action or redirection for his or her own child.
 Staff members are not responsible for disciplining children when the parent/guardian is present.
 Staff members may alert the parent/guardian to any situation that needs attention for their child.